certsocietegenerale/FIR/fir_notifications/README.md

 course the future.
 It marks tripleDES with "SHOULD-", meaning it's on its way out.

-To create signed notifications, in the admin site (*Djembe > Identities*), supply both a certificate and a private key which must not have a passphrase, with an `Address` that is the same as your setting `NOTIFICATIONS_EMAIL_FROM`.
+To create signed notifications, in the admin site (*Djembe > Identities*), supply both a certificate and a private key which must not have a passphrase, with an `Address` that is the same as your setting `EMAIL_FROM`.
 Any mail sent *from* this Identity's address will be signed with the private key.

 User certificates will be added from the user profile in FIR (*Configure Email*).